SuprasannaVG/Real-Time-Audio-Intelligence-with-Subtitle-Overlay-and-PDF-Summarization/README.md

 The transcribed text is displayed as subtitles for live or recorded audio streams.

 # Customizable PDF Summarization based on user preference:
-Meeting Audio: Creates a conversational PDF outlining person-to-person communication with speaker attribution.
+**Meeting Audio**: Creates a conversational PDF outlining person-to-person communication with speaker attribution.

 **Speech Audio**: Summarizes the speech into bullet points highlighting key messages.